iwa147369/iwa147369/README.md

 - 👋 Hi, I’m Henry
-- 👀 I am currently studying informatics at a university and have a particular interest in Network, Cloud and Blockchain technologies.
+- 👀 I am currently studying informatics at a university and have a particular interest in AI for Networks, Cloud Computing, SDN and NFV.
 - 💞️ With knowledge about network structure and operating system, I enjoy solving network related problems, creating the best experience for users.
 I also spend time learning new technologies and best practices to become a better engineer.
 - 📫 Contact me:
    + Phone: (+84) 368 236 202